How to install and configure PHP 8.1 or later/earlier with Apache on Raspberry Pi running Raspberry Pi OS (Buster or Bullseye).

 sudo apt install php8.1-cli php8.1-fpm \ php8.1-opcache php8.1-curl php8.1-mbstring \ php8.1-pgsql php8.1-zip php8.1-xml php8.1-gd

-Enable apache fpm proxy module and enable php-fpm configuration with
+Enable apache fpm proxy module and enable php-fpm configuration with (make sure you installed both apache2 and libapache2-mod-fcgid first!)

 sudo a2enmod proxy_fcgi sudo a2enconf php8.1-fpm